25 Feb The Tricky Road of Adoption Reunion

 Reuniting changes the detective game to one of navigating logistics.
 How to contact, when, where, how to meet, etc… With international adoption, travel to different countries, cultural differences, and language barriers add another layer of challenging complexity.

 I have not observed a reunion go without the resurrection of loss and grief at some point for parents and adult child.
-Often the intensity of feeling is not matched or at minimum, experienced in tandem.
+Often, the intensity of feeling is not matched or experienced in tandem.

-In other words, one person doesn’t really understand or know how to comfort or even if they want to deal with the big feelings that arise.
-It’s painful and is a sure way to cause disconnection because the relational bonds are new and tenuous.
+In other words, one person doesn’t really understand.
+They don’t know how to comfort or even if they want to deal with the big feelings that arise.
+It’s painful.
+A sure way to cause disconnection of new and tenuous relational bonds.

 Tips for Reunion Trip:

 - Get clear about why you’re searching and what you want from reunion.
 Communicate it from the start.

 - Understand that you’re entering a new family system.
-For better or worse, it will be different than the one you’re familiar with.
+For better or worse, it will be different than the one you’re that is familiar.
 Examples: One family may be very close and the other isn’t, so the value on connection may be inherently different.

 - Your needs for connection will ebb and flow – so will everyone else’s.
 It’s not personal.
 Allow space for breaks.

 - Identify people in your family or friend group that can understand the complexity of reunion.
 You’ll need support and someone to talk to that doesn’t offer triggering comments such as, “but you had a great family” or “but you have children of your own.”